pottendo/pottendo-SK64-network/README_network.md

 ### Git branch will regularly be rebased and history will be rewritten
 This git repository is rebased frequently on top of Frenetic's latest Sidekick64 releases to make it as easy as possible to be merged into Frenetic's main git repository should it become stable enough for Frenetic to decide to integrate it with the mainline code.
 Regular rebases are necessary in this fork and will rewrite git history of this repository so it might be irritating to try to pull from this branch from time to time as local and remote history will not match.
 # Credits
 I would like to thank
 * Frenetic for releasing exciting open source retro projects like Sidekick64 and for his help on pointing me to the areas in his source code where I could safely try to add some network stuff.
 * Rene Stange for creating, sharing and documenting Circle with attention to detail and Stephan Mühlstrasser for creating and continuously updating circle-stdlib with the latest upstream components.
-* My network testers for their valuable feedback!
-(TODO: Add nickname list)
+* My network testers call286 (also for proof-reading), ILAH, znarF, SkulleateR, JohnFante, Emwee, TurboMicha, felixw, -trb- at forum64.de for their valuable feedback and ideas!
-* I would also like to thank the CSDb admins for offering the CSDb web service and last but not least the very active C64 demo scene for still releasing exciting demos, music and other stuff.
+* I would also like to thank the CSDb admins for offering the CSDb web service and also hosting an instance of the HVSC.
+Last but not least thanks to the very active C64 demo scene for still releasing exciting demos, music and other stuff.

+Written by: hpingel aka emulaThor